Proton Pump Inhibitor Lawsuits: Nexium, Prilosec, Prevacid & Other PPI Complications

-Legal Action Against Proton Pump Inhibitors
+What Legal Action Has Been Taken Against Proton Pump Inhibitors?

 In the last few years, multiple lawsuits against PPI manufacturers have been settled for large amounts.
 In 2013, Nexium manufacturer AstraZeneca settled a lawsuit that alleged deceptive marketing tactics were used in promoting the product.
 The class action lawsuit settled for $20 million.

 Then, in February 2015, AstraZeneca settled another lawsuit for $7.9 million against the United States Government alleging that the company engaged in a kickback scheme that was in violation of the False Claims Act.

 Another PPI manufacturer, Teva Pharmaceuticals, settled a class action lawsuit for $24 million in June 2015.
 This lawsuit alleged that Teva intentionally withheld a generic version of Nexium off the market after it was found that they were paid off by AstraZeneca.

 Studies and reports on PPI complications coupled with the recent history of lawsuits against these companies has prompted attorneys to investigate cases for patients who have been harmed by these drugs.
 If you believe a PPI medication is responsible for complications you or your loved one has suffered, you may be eligible to file a lawsuit and recover compensation.

 Can I File An Proton Pump Inhibitor Lawsuit?